slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Trade space for time.'*

 <!--
+> *'Most people overestimate what they can do in one year and underestimate what they can do in ten years.' -- Bill Gates*

 be clear that your ladder is laid on the right building.

 chess gambits -- exchange material by position-time.